DouglasRoyds/vimrc/doc/pyclewn.md

     :C run

-Assuming we have the "break main" line in our .gdbinit script, The program is launched, breaks on the `main()` method, and the source file is displayed with breakpoint #1 showing.
+Assuming we have the "break main" line in our .gdbinit script, the program is launched, breaks on the `main()` method, and the source file is displayed with breakpoint #1 showing.

 > Optionally, run Pyclewn (the Python app) itself in a debug console, to see its debug messages.
 >